 New York, NY 10027

-These materials need not be submitted all at once.While it is preferable to submit the application and fee in the fall, the remainder of the material can then be submitted as it becomes available.
+These materials need not be submitted all at once.While we prefer to receive the application form and fee in the fall, we are happy to receive the remaining items up to the January 15 deadline as they become available.

 The final stage of the application process occurs when the candidate, upon the approval of the Faculty Committee, is invited to meet with the Admissions Committee.
 These interviews are generally scheduled at JTS in the first months of the year.

 Graduate-level Hebrew is needed to begin rabbinic training at JTS, so all applicants must take our Hebrew Placement Exam.
 Because enrolling students' prior experience in Jewish text study varies, placement exams in Bible with commentary and in Talmud will determine their placement in the curricular sequence.
 In discussion with the director of Admissions, applicants will determine whether to take their Bible and Talmud exams as part of their application process or upon admission (in preparation to begin their studies).

 Candidates are required to have completed two semesters of college-level Hebrew prior to Year One.
 JTS's Hebrew Area administrators will give a placement test during the admissions process and verify placement during orientation.